 Capital adequacy and the use of regulatory capital are monitored regularly by the Bank's Management, employing techniques based on the guidelines developed by the Basel Committee, as implemented by the Bank of Tanzania (BOT) and Bank of Uganda (BOU), for supervision purposes.
-The required information is filed with the BOT, the local regulators on a quarterly basis and with the BOU on a monthly basis.
+The required information is filed with the BOT and BOU, the local regulators on a quarterly basis.
+IFRS- 9 has been implemented with effect from 1st January, 2018.